ashishbinu13/newsletter-backend-project/README.md

 # newsletter-backend-project
-A newsletter sign up website developed with node.js
+A newsletter sign up website developed with node.js deployed using Heroku